Feel free to send issue and bugs reports to email@example.com

 Unit count should be 1 to 99.

-Morale should be greater than zero up to 100.
-The hit-points (HP) will be calculated from the morale, terrain and unit count.
-To get an accurate measure of morale for an in game unit use 100 * HP / (maxHP * unitCnt)
+Condition should be greater than zero up to 100.
+The hit-points (HP) will be calculated from the condition, terrain and unit count.
+To get an accurate measure of condition for an in game unit use 100 * HP / (maxHP * unitCnt)

 Air bombing and "Max Rounds"